thedodd/wither/docs/model-derive.md

 - `collection_name="..."`: this allows you to specify your model name explicitly.
 By default, your model's name will be pluralized, and then formatted as a standard table name (with underscores, EG `OrgPermission` becomes `org_permissions`).
 - `skip_serde_checks`: including this attribute will disable any checks which are normally performed to ensure that serde is setup properly on your model.
 If you disable serde checks, you're on your own `:)`.
+- `wc_replication="..."`: this controls the model's write concern replication setting.
+Must be an `i32` wrapped in a string.
+Defaults to `1`.
+It is acknowledged that it is possible to specify `"majority"` in MongoDB itself, but the underlying MongoDB driver does not currently support that option.
+If this is an issue for you, please open an issue in this repo.
+- `wc_timeout="..."`: this controls the model's write concern replication timeout setting.
+Must be an `i32` wrapped in a string.
+Defaults to `0`.
+- `wc_journaling="..."`: this controls the model's write concern replication journaling setting.
+Must be a `bool` wrapped in a string.
+Defaults to `true`.
+- `wc_fsync="..."`: this controls the model's write concern replication fsync setting.
+Must be a `bool` wrapped in a string.
+Defaults to `false`.

 ### indexing
 Adding indexes to your model's collection is done entirely through the attribute system.
 Let's start with an example.